 To help build back your credit after bankruptcy, make sure that you pay all bills on time.
 You can begin to build your credit back by staying absolutely current on payments to any debts you may have reaffirmed such as a mortgage or car payment.
 Staying on top of bills for utilities, rent or anything else for that matter will also begin to rebuild your credit.

 Repair credit with deposit accounts

 Another way to build credit is to open a deposit account such as a checking, savings or money market account.
 Lenders generally look at deposit accounts as a sign of financial stability.
 If you open a checking account be sure to keep up with it regularly.
 Bouncing checks in your new account will do the opposite of building credit and can result in bank charges, fines and even criminal prosecution.

 Credit cards used wisely can begin to repair credit

-If you were able to hang on to a credit card through bankruptcy or have obtained one since, be sure to keep the purchases small and manageable and pay them on time and in full.
+If you got a credit card after a bankruptcy be sure to keep the purchases small and manageable and pay them on time and in full.
 Paying for small regular purchases made every month or two can quickly help build back credit by showing a steady disciplined use of credit.

 To discuss how bankruptcy may or may not apply to your specific situation please feel free to contact me.
 To schedule an initial free and confidential consultation call 601-853-9966.